listadaoeng/lista-dao-contracts/README.md

-# HELIO

-Helio is a set of smart contracts that enables users to earn rewards for providing liquidity to the MakerDAO protocol.
-Helio is designed to be a decentralized, trustless, and permissionless protocol.

-## Usage
-To use Helio, you will need to create a MakerDAO vault and deposit collateral into it.
-You can then use Helio to borrow DAI against your collateral.
-Helio will automatically start earning rewards for you.

-To learn more about how to use Helio, please see the Helio documentation.

 # SafePal - Lista Dao //// Pre-Sale · [List Dao Website](https://lista-dao.org)

 **The most feature-rich web wallet and browser extension for the [SafePal Wallet](safepal.io)** – with support of jettons, Lista, BNB DNS, liUSD, Bsc Proxy, and Lista Magic.